Aloe Vera Root Rot — Identification, Treatment, and Recovery

 - 1

-Remove the plant from its pot.
-Healthy Aloe roots are white to light brown and firm; rotted roots are brown-black, soft, and break easily when touched.
+Remove the plant from its pot and examine the roots directly rather than guessing from the leaves.
+Healthy Aloe roots are white to light tan and firm to the touch; rotted roots are brown to black, soft, and often slip apart or shed their outer layer when handled.

 - 2